slamdata/purescript-markdown/README.md

 A Purescript library for parsing SlamData's dialect of Markdown, called *SlamDown*.

+**Note**: *As mentioned on Twitter, SlamData is offering a $1k bounty to the first Github user who submits a pull request that we merge into this repository which satisfies the requirements of the library (detailed below).
+This is a fun way to learn Purescript, contribute an MIT-licensed library to the Purescript community, and earn a little cash.*

+Direct comments / questions to [@jdegoes](http://twitter.com/jdegoes) on Twitter.

 ## Usage

-*This is a propose API subject to change.*
+*This is a proposed API and is subject to change.*

 ```purescript
 -- parsing